nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

   * `score:` the human evaluator runs scripts to calculate `verdict-expression` over `trials`.

-* `owlat-sim`: similar to `OceanWATERS`

-* `owlat-physical`: evaluation are done primarily manually with human deriving the test execution.
+* `owlat-sim`: similar to `OceanWATERS``owlat-physical`: evaluations are done primarily manually with humans deriving the test execution.
 The evaluation procedure includes:
   * `instantiation of the experimental environment:` The Autonomy and the Physical Testbed are instantiated and deployed in their deployment nodes.
   * `perturbations:` The fault injection component is instantiated and faults are injected with a manual or automated procedure using configuration files and scripts.
   * `score:` the human evaluator runs scripts to calculate `verdict-expression` over `trials`.

 # Test Execution

 We perform the following steps for each test case execution:

-* Pre test execution: We instantiate the executors required for running the test and use `PLEXIL` to initialise the test infrustructure including the testbed, autonomy, fault injection, and other test related nodes.
+* Pre test execution: We instantiate the executors required for running the test and use `PLEXIL` to initialize the test infrastructure including the testbed, autonomy, fault injection, and other test-related nodes.

 * During test execution: We execute a test and collect data via `PLEXIL` that interact with the target system to collect telemetry data for test evaluation. `telemetry:` [`owlat_sim_msgs.TOPICs`, `owlat_msgs.TOPICs`, `oceanwaters_msgs.TOPICs`]